jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Health Points, Death, and Healing

 Each attribute has its own health point (or HP) pool that is the size of the die for that attribute (4 for a d4, 6 for a d6, etc).
 When a pool is depleted, reduce the attribute's die by one and refill the pool.
-Each time a PC's attribute is reduced in such a way, they gain a wound--a lasting mark or sign on their struggle.
+Each time a PC's attribute is reduced in such a way, they gain a wound--a lasting mark or sign of their struggle.

 When any attribute is reduced beyond a d4, roll on the death table.
-When an attribute is reduced beyond a d4, tests cannot be made with that attribute and it's HP pool is 0.
+When an attribute is reduced beyond a d4, tests cannot be made with that attribute and it's HP pool is zero.
 Any additional damage done to that attribute requires another roll on the death table.

 **Death Table**